alanchen-1/waifuGAN/README.md

 Instead using someone else's (mildly outdated) face detector, I plan on creating my own face detector.
 The one I used was okay, but there are definitely some bad crops (I won't show any, since they're borderline NSFW).
 Eliminating those should improve performance, though there weren't that many.

 ## Extra Comments
-This project was done Summer of 2021 as a fun side project to learn about DCGANs.
+This project was done summer 2021 as a fun side project to learn about DCGANs.
 Been having a lot of fun with AI - DCGAN theory is genius in particular.
 My dream is to one day use AI to change the world, instead of generating bad anime faces...